soal/handymap/README.md

-# handmap
+# Handymap
-Geo service for visualize hystory events and processes
+Geo service for visualize historical events and processes